-This “chocolate chip cookie recipe” became known as ‘The Best Chocolate Chip Cookie Recipe Ever’ after being challenged into a Twitter Bake-Off in 2009.
-Loaded with chocolate chips, this perfect chocolate chip cookie recipe is soft and gooey on the inside and chewy on the outside.
-The Best Chocolate Chip Cookies Ever!
+My chocolate chip cookies are ‘The Best Chocolate Chip Cookie Recipe, Ever’ after being challenged into a Twitter Bake-Off in 2009.
+Loaded with chocolate chips, what sets this chocolate chip cookie recipe apart is the fact they are perfectly soft and gooey on the inside, chewy on the outside, with a slight thin layer of crispiness to the cookies.

-So I decided I wouldn’t do a post because it seemed overplayed (putting it mildly).
-I didn’t have it in me to enter the “I have the best chocolate chip cookies recipe” rat race.
+You see, my chocolate chip cookies are insanely good.
+The problem is, EVERYONE and their grandma thinks their chocolate chip cookies recipe is the best, too.
+So, I decided I wouldn’t do a post on my ultimate cookies because it seemed overplayed (putting it mildly).
+I didn’t have it in me to enter the “I have the best chocolate chip cookies” rat race.

-But months ago I had asked the question on Twitter on why people believed their homemade chocolate chip cookies were the best.
-After some friendly trash-talking, Ashley Rodriguez and I would engage in the ” Best Chocolate Chip Cookie Ever Twitter War,” and the following week we engaged in a cookie bake-off.
+Back in 2009 on Twitter I asked why people believed their homemade chocolate chip cookies were the best.
+After some friendly trash-talking, Ashley Rodriguez and I would engage in the ” Best Chocolate Chip Cookie Ever Twitter War,” and the following week we engaged in the ultimate chocolate chip cookie bake-off.

 I can tell you she does have a fabulous recipe.
 But I can also tell you with bold confidence; my homemade chocolate chip cookie recipe is fierce.

-Using kosher salt over table salt adds balance to the overall flavor.
-I will sometimes sprinkle 3 or flecks of sea salt over each ball of uncooked dough before baking just to get a tiny hit of salt amplifying the chocolate flavor to another level.
+Using coarse sea salt or kosher salt (over table salt) enhances and intensifies the flavor of the chocolate chips bringing a nice balance to the cookie.
+I will sometimes sprinkle 3 or 4 flecks of sea salt over each ball of uncooked dough before baking just to get a tiny hit of salt amplifying the chocolate flavor to another level.

-These are the cookies my Army sister who lives in Germany asks me to send her because they are all she can think about when she thinks of home.
-They are the same cookies she shared with her platoon in Iraq and the same cookies I will be sending to her in Afghanistan.
+These are the chocolate chip cookies my Army sister who lives in Germany requests of me to send her because they are all she can think about when she thinks of home.
+They are the same cookies she shared with her platoon in Iraq and the same chocolate chip cookies I will be sending to her in Afghanistan.
 I once sent her a batch of a new recipe and trusted me, she noticed.
 I was told not to deceive her again and send this version only.

-Moral of the story… Do not tweet and trash talk if you can’t back it up.
+Moral of the story… Do not trash-talk-tweet if you can’t back it up.
 And for the record, I can back it up.
 Enough said.

 *PLEASE do not use table salt, the course sea salt gives the cookies a nice flavor and hints of texture.
 If you only have table salt, use 1/2 tsp. *When using sea salt, you will get small crunchy flecks of salt when you bite into the cookie.
 If you do not like this taste, go with 1/2 teaspoon of table salt.